Caring.com

 What To Do If Your Loved One Is Displaying Signs of Dementia

-It's hard to see someone, especially a loved one like a parent or grandparent, begin to display signs that could point toward dementia — but small changes in behavior may be nothing more than normal signs of aging.
-If you suspect that your senior is beginning to show signs of dementia, however, consider the following steps:
+It's hard to see someone, especially a loved one like a parent or grandparent, begin to display signs that could point toward dementia, but small changes in behavior may simply reflect normal signs of aging.
+If you suspect that a family member has begun to show signs of dementia, however, consider the following steps:

-• Understand the warning signs.
-Our list above is a good place to start, and organizations such as the Alzheimer's Association offer online guides and information to help you learn about the illness and its symptoms.
+• Understand the Warning Signs: Our list above is a good place to start, and organizations such as the Alzheimer's Association offer online guides and information to help you learn about the illness and its symptoms.
+Local memory care communities may also be a good resource.

-• Observe and document their behavior.
-Make a note of instances such as mood swings or forgetfulness.
-This log may be useful for any doctor seeking to help diagnose your loved one's issues.
+• Observe and Document Their Behavior: Make a note of mood swings and/or instances of forgetfulness.
+Your records may be useful for any doctor seeking to help diagnose your loved one's issues.

-• Keep your family informed.
-Make sure other family members know what you've observed, and see if they have the same concerns.
-It's important to have all family members on the same page when arranging for your loved one's care.
+• Keep Your Family Informed: Make sure other family members know what you've observed and see if they have the same concerns.
+Get all family members on the same page when arranging for your loved one's care.

-• Be patient.
-Remember that dementia can lead to irritability and denial.
-Your loved one may realize something is wrong and be frightened.
+• Be Patient: Remember that dementia can lead to irritability and denial.
+Your loved one may realize something is wrong and become frightened.
 Although you may feel frustration or anger, try not to show these emotions when you're with them.

-• Consider their living situation.
-If your loved one is still living in their own home, they may become a danger to themselves or others as symptoms worsen over time.
-Depending on their physical health, they may be happier in a residence where they receive more care, whether that's an independent living facility, a nursing home, or some other type of senior living space.
+• Consider Their Living Situation: If your loved one is still living in their own home, they may become a danger to themselves or others as the disease progresses. .
+Depending on their health and daily support needs, they may be safer in a community that provides additional care, whether that's assisted living, memory care, or a skilled nursing facility.

-• Take care of yourself.
-Caregiving is a tough and challenging job.
+• Take Care of Yourself: Looking after an older loved one is a challenging job that can lead to caregiver burnout.
 Whether you are the primary caregiver or an auxiliary support person, try not to let worry over their care affect your own health.

 Frequently Asked Questions